Star Brand: Earth-616 (Prime Earth)

-During the "Heroes Reborn" storyline, Doctor Spectrum says he sent the Starbrand to the negative zone years ago.
+During the "Heroes Reborn" storyline, Doctor Spectrum says he sent the Starbrand to the Negative Zone years ago.
 Later, Brandy found herself in an alternate reality and floating in the depths of space.
 She was eventually found by that reality's Rocket Raccoon and Groot, who brought her aboard their ship, the Mothership Guardian, much to Rocket's annoyance.
 He eventually relented, and, together, they raised Brandy.
 As she grew up, she learned how to use her powers and, when Rocket was hired to kill Doctor Spectrum and was losing the fight, Brandy was able to pass on her Star Brand to aid Rocket.
 It still wasn't enough, however, and Spectrum killed him.
 The Star Brand returned to Brandy, and she was left brokenhearted by Rocket's death.
 She then wanted to go to Earth to restore reality to its proper state and kill Spectrum, something that Groot tried to talk her out of.
 Suddenly, a Wakandan spaceship appeared looking for Brandy.
 Once on Earth, Brandy joined the Avengers.
 She and Avengers later confronted the Squadron Supreme when they tracked the Avengers to the hidden nation of Wakanda.
 Brandy fought Doctor Spectrum for killing Rocket and managed to melt his Power Prism until it was rendered useless, leaving Spectrum devastated, much to Brandy's delight.
-Brandy then aided her teammate Echo to defeat Power Princess and destroyed the source of the reality warp, President Coulson's Pandemonium Cube.
+Brandy then aided her teammate Echo to defeat Power Princess and destroyed the source of the reality warp, President Phil Coulson's Pandemonium Cube.
 With the Pandemonium Cube's destruction, Brandy was returned to Earth-616 but retained the natural aging she underwent while in Earth-TRN852.

 Captain America and Captain Marvel later tell Brandy about her mother's history when they and the Deathloks with them were attacked by Black Skull and Ghost Goblin of the Multiversal Masters of Evil.
 Both villains gave Captain America and Captain Marvel a hard time.
 Brandy matures and uses her powers to repel the villains and nullify the explosion of the Noggin Bombs that Ghost Goblin left behind.
 When Captain America and Captain Marvel look at Brandy, she comments that they act like they haven't seen a girl before.